-There was only 1 known golden eagle on the Channel Islands in 2018, located on northwestern Santa Cruz.
-We will continue to monitor this area in 2019.
-If the bird remains on the island, we will revisit the possibility of translocating the bird to the mainland if it appears to be having an impact on the island fox population.
+There was only 1 known golden eagle on the Channel Islands in 2019, located on northwestern Santa Cruz.
+This eagle seems to have disrupted the breeding activity of the Cueva Valdez pair in 2018 and 2019.
+We will continue to monitor this area in 2020.
+If the golden eagle remains on the island, we will revisit the possibility of translocating the bird to the mainland if it appears to be having an impact on the island fox population and/or continues to disrupt bald eagle breeding.